BeanGirlThing/RPIWebKiosk/README.md

 # RPIWebKiosk
 Initially for RAAS but can be used on any raspberry pi you wish to turn into a web kiosk

+# This is a currently untested version that will be merged with master after I finish testing it

 # Installation

 To install it is recommended that you are using the latest version of raspbian, but be aware that this software was